 It was also claimed that Monroe attended the Democratic National Convention in 1960, but she was in New York at the time.

 While Marilyn's masseuse and close friend Ralph Roberts claims to have been on the phone with Monroe while she was in Palm Springs and that she put Kennedy on the phone soon after to talk about his bad back, the secret service detail at the house that weekend claimed it was on lockdown.

-Monroe was known for her sexy performances, however, a part of the stage persona that she used for her performance character while it is also rumored that Jackie simply didn't attend because the birthday was also being used as a political fundraiser, the lie of which she also declined to attend.
+Monroe was known for her sexy performances, however, a part of the stage persona that she used for her performance character while Jackie simply didn't attend because the birthday was also being used as a political fundraiser, the like of which she normally declined to attend.